LouisSart/BlockSolver/README.md

 # BlockSolver
 This program can solve any of 4 different blocks (1x2x3, 2x2x2, 2x2x3 or F2L-1) on the input scramble.
-It will find all optimal solutions over all possible symmetries of the block.
+It will find all optimal solutions over all possible symmetries of the cube.

+It can also solve the F2L-1 suboptimally in three steps : 2x2x2, 2x2x3 and F2L-1 by switching before each step.

 ### Configuration ###